aimotive-legacy/sqlite3-cmake/README.md

 # sqlite3-cmake
-cmake build of the sqlite3 amalgamation using the autoconf release as reference
+CMake build of the SQLite3 amalgamation using the autoconf release as reference

 Provides a config-module which can be used like this: